etetoolkit/ete/README.rst

-The Environment for Tree Exploration (ETE) is a Python programming toolkit that assists in the automated manipulation, analysis and visualization of phylogenetic trees (although clustering trees or any other tree-like data structure are supported).
+The Environment for Tree Exploration (ETE) is a Python programming toolkit that assists in the automated manipulation, analysis and visualization of phylogenetic trees.
+Clustering trees or any other tree-like data structure are also supported.

 ETE is currently developed as a tool for researchers working in phylogenetics and genomics.
 If you use ETE for a published work,